 You can make your pins work even harder for you by embedding pins into your website and blog posts or sharing pins on Facebook and Twitter.
 When you embed a pin on your website, it allows visitors to pin images directly from the site by clicking on the “Pin it” button or see the enlarged version and details of the pinned image.

 Overall, the most important step is to just get started.
 Creating any social media account is a multi-step process that takes time, but can be extremely beneficial when it comes to introducing artists to a new audience and network.

 Be sure to take advantage of the immediate feedback offered by social media and the ability to connect with your supporters.
 There is no better way to develop your artistic profile than by directly interacting with your audience.

 Looking to enhance your career and build a presence in New York?
 Submit your portfolio to us and get the opportunity to present your work to a broad range of national and international art collectors and buyers.
 Visit our Gallery Representation And Artist Promotion page for more information.

 Just getting started with social media?
-We know it can be overwhelming, and we’re here to help!
-Make sure to check out these previous blog posts for more advice from the Agora Experts:
+We know it can be overwhelming and we’re here to help!
+Start by checking out these blog posts for more advice from the Agora Experts: